luisa0224/LFC_DPhil/README.md

 # LFC_DPhil

-Repository for all coding during my DPhil.
-Luisa Fernandez Chirino.
+This is the repo for all the scripts done during the DPhil in Population Health.

+**Project title: *Genetic Determinants of Chronic Kidney Disease* **